Skip to content

 Apply templates

 As long as document templates are enabled, template support is built into the workflow whenever someone creates a document.
-A user can then either upload an existing file or pick an available template.
+You can then either upload an existing file or pick an available template.
 The list of templates shown in the picker can be configured to include desktop client templates.
 Furthermore, metadata from either Lime Admin or the Desktop client template manager are displayed and searchable.

 Pick a template